robcarver17/skipperman/docs/manually_adding_a_sailor.md

 Note that adding a sailor manually will set their registration status to 'Manual'.
 Since there is no registration information, all the registration fields will be blank.

-If the sailor is subsequently registered on Wild Apricot, and the data imported, you will get an error message:
+If the sailor is subsequently registered on Wild Apricot, and the data imported, you will get the following message:

-> `ACTION REQUIRED: Cadet John Smith (2000-01-01) Member appears more than once in WA file with multiple active registrations - ignoring any possible changes made to registration - go to WA and cancel one of the registrations please!`

-You have two options:

-- Change the original manual registration to `Cancelled` in Skipperman.
-Then you can re-import the Wild Apricot file with the new registration.
-This has the disadvantage that you will lose any changes / additional information added in Skipperman.
-- Ignore the error.
-This has the disadvantage that you will need to manually update the original manual registration with any relevant information from Wild Apricot.

-NOTE: In a future version of Skipperman the system will allow you to replace the manual registration with an official one automatically.
+> `There have been important changes for event registration information about cadet John Smith (2000-01-01) Member`
+> `Sailor John Smith (2000-01-01) Memberis still active but status has changed from Manual to Paid: select status `

+If they have been registered with different days attending, that will also be higlighted.
+Click on `Use new data imported from latest file` to update Skipperman.